 - 3D visualisation, computer modelling and IT competence.

-Pre-entry experience is not formally required, but relevant work experience during the holidays or through industry sponsorship can enhance job applications and help with making contacts in the sector.
+Pre-entry experience is not formally required, but if you can gain relevant work experience during the holidays or through industry sponsorship, this will enhance your job applications and help with making contacts in the sector.

-- public health and healthcare sectors, including hospitals and care homes, that demand specialist building systems design and maintenance.
+- the public health and healthcare sectors, including hospitals and care homes

 Look for job vacancies at: